 Fetal Care Center Dallas remains committed to providing patients with the highest quality healthcare in this time of uncertainty.
-As always, patient safety and the well-being of mothers, cardiac and pediatric surgery kids and unborn children remain our highest priorities.
+As always, patient safety and the well-being of mothers, kids and unborn children remain our highest priorities.

 As part of our commitment to keep patients and staff safe, and in cooperation with hospital and government mandates, please note that our visitor guidelines have changed.